Privacy Policy

 1. INTRODUCTION & SCOPE

-The Drapery Spa (“Company,” “we,” “our,” or “us”) respects your privacy and is committed to protecting personal information you provide when you:
+The Drapery Spa (“Company,” “we,” “our,” or “us”) respects your privacy and is committed to protecting personal information you provide when you: visit our website (thedraperyspa.com), submit a consultation request or intake form, communicate with us via email, phone, or other channels, schedule or receive services, or interact with our business in any capacity.

 This Privacy Policy explains what information we collect, how we use it, with whom we share it, and your rights regarding your personal information.